StockRake.com is sale at @SideProjectors

 Type of GoalExampleTime Frame

-Short-termBuying a car, taking a vacation1–3 years
+Short-termBuy a car, vacation1–3 years

-“I want to build ₹10 lakh in 10 years for my child’s education by investing ₹5,000 per month through mutual funds.”
+“I want ₹10 lakh in 10 years for my kid’s education, so I’ll invest ₹5,000 a month in mutual funds.”

 Also Read: How Do Stop-Loss Orders Protect Your Trades?